Pathoschild/smapi-mod-dump/source/~daleao/Modular Gameplay Overhaul/Modules/Professions/README.md

 Yes.

 **Can Luremaster and Conservationist work together?**
-Yes, otherwise the whole Prestige system wouldn't make a lot of sense.
+Yes.
+Otherwise the whole Prestige thing wouldn't make any sense.

 **Can I obtain all prestige professions simultaneously?**
 No, sorry.
 Making tough choices is part of this mod's design.
 You can cheat them in with console commands if you really want (`profs add -p all`).

-**Can I obtain all Special Abilities simultaneously?**
+**Can I obtain all Limit Breaks simultaneously?**
-No.
+Obviously not.

 **What do Legendary Fish produce in Fish Ponds?
 How long do they take to multiply?**
 They will obey whatever is set for them in the [FishPondData][wiki:fishponddata] file.